Warbo/chriswarbo-net/projects/ivory/sums_and_products.md

 </figure>

-This law states that sums-of-sums, or products-of-products, do not depend on how they are nested; so long as the value occur in the same order from left-to-right.
-This justifies the application of `+` and `×` to *arbitrarily-many* inputs, which are equivalent to nested operations; but don't require an arbitrary choice of branching structure.
+This law states that sums-of-sums, or products-of-products, do not depend on how they are nested; so long as the inputs occur in the same order from left-to-right.
+This justifies the application of `+` and `×` to *arbitrarily-many* inputs, which are equivalent to nested operations (but don't require an arbitrary choice of branching structure).

 #### Implementing Associativity ####